hbons/git-bin/README.md

 To make better use of time, bandwidth, and storage space, git-bin divides large files into smaller chunks (default size 1M).
 If there is a 1 byte change in the middle of a 100MB file, only one chunk will have to be uploaded and stored instead of the entire file.

+## Installation

+Extract the contents of git-bin-*.zip into a directory that is in your PATH.

 ## Configuration

 Step 1: Add a new filter called 'bin'